CoderUDream/zGame/readme.txt

-create a new branch is quick!
+create a new branch is really quick, isn't it!